 All MS programs in the Department of Pharmaceutical Sciences require a set of core courses taken by every MS student, regardless of program.
 In addition, students in each program are required to take a defined set of discipline-specific courses and several general electives.
 The number of specialized and elective courses differs somewhat among programs.
 The MS degree may be completed on either a full-time or part-time basis and may include an optional research thesis.
 International students are required to attend the program on a full-time basis.

 Internship Requirements and Regulations for Department of Pharmaceutical Sciences

 Internships provide an experiential component of the graduate curriculum that fosters professional development through work in industry and hospitals.

-- In order to participate in an internship, students must complete two semesters with a grade-point average (GPA) of 3.200 or better; be in good academic standing; and have no instances of academic dishonesty, no blocks on enrollment, and no repeated courses.
+- In order to participate in an internship, students must complete two semesters with a grade-point average of 3.200 or better; be in good academic and professional standing (i.e., have no Professionalism Concern forms filed); and have no instances of academic dishonesty or blocks on enrollment.

 - Students are in school full-time in addition to working on their internships.

 - There are no vacations on co-op/internships.
 Companies’ sick time policies may vary.
 Students should check with their employers.

 - Students are responsible for finding their own internship and must be honest and accurate representing their experiences on their resumés.
 Prior to looking for an internship, students must have their faculty advisor approve their resumé and ascertain to the best of their ability that the skills and training of students are as presented.